About Us

 Get to Know America’s State Parks

-America’s State Parks will help capture the collective strength and importance of the great park systems developed in the 50 states.
-With 6,792 units and more than 813 million visits, America’s State Parks works to enhance the American quality of life.
-NASPD board members representing each region of the country will govern the America’s State Parks alliance.
+America’s State Parks helps capture the collective strength and importance of the great park systems developed in the 50 states.
+With 9,817 units encomapssing 20,142,089 acres, and more than 867 million visits, America’s State Parks works to enhance the American quality of life.

 As Mather said, “Who will gainsay that the parks contain the highest potentialities of national pride, national contentment, and national health?
 A visit inspires love of country; begets contentment; engenders pride of possession; contains the antidote for national restlessness…He is a better citizen with a keener appreciation of the privilege of living here who has toured the national parks.”